raspberrypilearning/surprise-animation/en/step_2.md

 title: Position your sprites
 ---

-To change the position of your **main character** sprite for the whole project, move your main character to the position of your choice on the Stage.
+To change the position of the **main character** sprite for the whole project, move the main character to the position of your choice on the Stage.

-To change the position of your **main character** sprite for part of the project, move your main character to the position of your choice on the Stage, then add a `go to x: y:`{:class="block3motion"} block to your code:
+To change the position of the **main character** sprite for part of the project, move the main character to the position of your choice on the Stage, then add a `go to x: y:`{:class="block3motion"} block to your code:

 ```blocks3
 go to x: (0) y: (0) // add the sprite's position
 ```

-Repeat this task for your **interesting object**.
+Repeat this task for the **interesting object**.

 --- /collapse ---